kauemurakami/getx_snippets_extension/README.md

 ![](examples/getxlistdismissibleresult.gif)

 ### getfab
-Quickly create a RaisedButton widget.
+Quickly create a FloatingActionButton widget.
-**getfab** A simple RaisedButton will return.
+**getfab** A simple FloatingActionButton will return.
 **Using:** In any file that contains the material, start writing **getfab**,
 wait for the snippet, set the variable and function and you're done !